mattermost/docs/source/preferences/set-your-status-availability.rst

 .. |offline| image:: ../images/offline.png
     :alt: Offline availability status icon in Mattermost.

-Let your team know whether you're available by setting a `custom status </preferences/set-your-status-availability.html#set-a-custom-status>`__ and your `availability </preferences/set-your-status-availability.html#set-your-availability>`__ in Mattermost.
+Let your team know whether you're available by setting a :ref:`custom status <preferences/set-your-status-availability:set a custom status>` and your :ref:`availability <preferences/set-your-status-availability:set your availability>` in Mattermost.

 Set a custom status
 --------------------